 On September 11, 2014, we entered into an Investment Agreement (the "Investment Agreement") with Public Sector Pension Investment Board ("PSP Investments"), GIC Private Limited ("GIC") (an affiliate of Singapore's sovereign wealth fund), and Ontario Teachers' Pension Plan Board ("OTPP").
 Pursuant to the Investment Agreement, on September 17, 2014, we issued and sold 10,702,934 shares in the aggregate of common stock ("Purchased Common Stock") and 371,848 shares in the aggregate of our Series B Convertible Perpetual Preferred Stock ("Purchased Preferred Stock") in a private placement.
 The purchase price per share of Purchased Common Stock was \$30.66 (resulting in aggregate gross proceeds to the Company of approximately \$328.0 million), and the purchase price per share of Purchased Preferred Stock was \$1,000 (resulting in aggregate gross proceeds to the Company of approximately \$372.0 million).
 The Company received net proceeds of \$684.2 million after equity issuance costs.
 The Purchased Preferred Stock was mandatorily convertible into an aggregate of 12,128,115 additional shares of Company common stock subject to the approval of the Company's stockholders.
-The Company held a special meeting of stockholders of the Company on December 23, 2014 in which the Company's stockholders approved the issuance of shares of Company common stock.
-No additional consideration was received by the Company in connection with the conversion of the Purchased Preferred Stock.
+The Company held a special meeting of stockholders of the Company on December 23, 2014 in which the Company's stockholders approved the issuance of shares of Company common stock upon the conversion of the Purchased Preferred Stock.
+Immediately following the special meeting, the Purchased Preferred Stock was automatically converted into 12,128,115 shares of the Company common stock.
 No additional consideration was received by the Company in connection with the conversion of the Purchased Preferred Stock into Company common stock.

-The Purchased Preferred Stock was issued with an initial conversion price of \$30.66, which represented a 5% discount to the then-current trailing 20day volume weighted average price.
+The Purchased Preferred Stock was issued with an initial conversion price of \$30.66, which represented a 5% discount to the then-current trailing 20-day volume weighted average price.
 As of September 11, 2014, our common stock price was \$34.05.
 As a result, the conversion feature was issued "in-themoney" and we allocated the intrinsic value of the conversion feature of \$40.9 million to additional paid-in capital.
 The beneficial conversion feature was contingent upon receiving the approval of our stockholders and was therefore recognized in net income/(loss) available to common stockholders upon receiving stockholder approval.
-For additional information refer to Note 10-Stockholder's Equity of the Consolidated Financial Statements included within.
+For additional information refer to Note 10-Stockholder's Equity of the Consolidated Financial Statements included within